 - 7.2.1 Ensure that the vehicle is at its test weight and fully test prepared as defined in Section 1. - 7.2.2 Measure the ride heights at all four wheels using the marks defined in Section 1.3.4.
-Record the ride heights in the test details. - 7.2.3 During digitising, care should be taken not to move the vehicle by, for example, leaning on it. - 7.2.4 The co-ordinates of all impact locations should be digitised with the 3D arm.
-For each of the bonnet leading edge locations, record both the co-ordinates of the location and that point on the Upper Bumper Reference Line in the same longitudinal vertical plane as it. - 7.2.5 A hard copy of the impact points' co-ordinates should be obtained for reference. - 7.2.6 After digitisation, the bonnet top and bumper featuring all the impact points shall be removed and replacements fitted.
+Record the ride heights in the test details. - 7.2.3 During digitising, care should be taken not to move the vehicle by, for example, leaning on it. - 7.2.4 The co-ordinates of all impact locations should be digitised with the 3D arm. - 7.2.5 A hard copy of the impact points co-ordinates should be obtained for reference. - 7.2.6 After digitisation, the bonnet top and bumper featuring all the impact points shall be removed and replacements fitted.
 See Section 8.3 for fitting procedures. - 7.2.7 The original bonnet and bumper shall be kept for reference and will be replaced on the vehicle once testing is complete.